 When the SSD firmware detects that there are not enough FREE blocks on the SSD, the garbage collection feature on the SSD firmware converts INVALID pages to FREE blocks.
-Only pages that are marked as INVALID can be converted to FREE blocks.
+The SSD firmware can convert only the pages that marked as INVALID to FREE blocks.

 On the 3IE3, 3IE4 and 3ME3 drives, with some firmware versions, the TRIM option is the only mechanism by which the operating system can notify the SSD firmware which LBAs are free.
-Without the TRIM command enabled on these drives, over time nearly every FREE block on the SSD will be filled with data and marked as VALID.
-This exhaustion of FREE blocks can cause the SSD firmware to shuffle data around the SSD to create a new FREE block for new data to be written.
+Without the TRIM command enabled on these drives, over time nearly every FREE block on the SSD gets filled with data and marked as VALID.
+This exhaustion of FREE blocks can cause the SSD firmware to shuffle data around the SSD to create a new FREE block where it can write new data.
 This is similar to defragmenting non-SSD drives.
-This process is time consuming and can result in disk driver timeouts in the operating system during disk writes, which can in turn cause the filesystem to be mounted as read-only.
+This process is time consuming and can result in disk driver timeouts in the operating system during disk writes, which can in turn cause the filesystem to mount as read-only.

 Cumulus Linux versions 3.0.0 through 3.7.3.

 NVIDIA supports a large number of devices with 3IE3, 3IE4 and 3ME3 SSDs.
 To determine if you have the affected hardware, run:

 If the command has no output, then you are not affected.